3DCoded/docs/docs/index.md

 # About

-I am a 3D printing enthusiast and got my Prusa MK3S+ in August of 2022.
+I am a 3D printing enthusiast and the creator of the 3MS, DynamicMacros, and more.
 [Modifications](printer.md)

 # Projects